 Drink

 Most courts will have access to plain old water, but you can do so much better than that.
-Modern sports drinks contain minerals and salts to replace what’s lost in sweat, and some contain carbohydrates for an energy boost.
+Modern sports drinks contain key electrolytes to replace what’s lost in sweat, and some contain carbohydrates for an energy boost.
 Keep your drink in an insulated container to prevent it heating up on a sun-baked court.

 Large insulated water bottle